SorayaM0/career-pilot/README.md

 - [x] Automated backend tests
 - [x] Automated frontend tests
 - [x] Docker containerization
-- [ ] Production deployment

-Production deployment is intentionally left as a future option.
-The application can currently be run locally through Docker Compose.

----

-## Potential Future Improvements

-CareerPilot is feature-complete for its current scope.
-Possible future enhancements include:

-- Stronger request validation
-- Expanded API error handling
-- AI usage limits and additional failure handling
-- Additional analytics based on application history
-- HttpOnly cookie-based authentication
-- Production deployment

-These are potential extensions rather than requirements for the current version.

----

 ## Why I Built CareerPilot

 Job searching involves more than keeping a list of applications.
 Candidates need to track opportunities, understand where they are in the hiring pipeline, identify patterns in their search, and prepare differently for each role.